dmanea28/uploadr/README.md

 - `$URL_OF_FOLDER` is the public web address of the folder (ex. `https://example.com/upload-folder/`)
 - `$URL_OF_UPLOADR` is the public web address of the file `uploadr.php` (ex. `https://example.com/uploadr.php`)
 - `$LOG_LOCATION` is the path of the optional log file (or `FALSE` to disable logging).
 The file should be also writable for the user `www-data`
-- `$USERS` is an array of 2-components array, where `user` is the username in plain text and `pwd` is the hashed version of the password for that user (the hash can be created from the interface itself, `Generate password hash` or with the PHP function `password_hash("<password text>",PASSWORD_DEFAULT)`
+- `$USERS` is an array of 2-components array, where `user` is the username in plain text and `pwd` is the hashed version of the password for that user (the hash can be created from the interface itself, `Generate password hash` or with the PHP function `password_hash("<password-text>",PASSWORD_DEFAULT)`